CodecoolMSC2017/jwdb-3rd-tw-schedule-master/README.md

 # About

-Repo for a the `Schedule Master` assignment
+Repo for the `Schedule Master` assignment

 ## `DataSource`